Chris Lemonis: Indiana (2015–2018)

-On July 24, 2014, Lemonis got his first head coaching job at Indiana, a rising program with two straight Big Ten Conference championships and a College World Series appearance in the previous two seasons.
+On July 24, 2014, Lemonis got his first head coaching job at Indiana, a rising program with two straight Big Ten Conference championships and a College World Series participant in the previous two seasons.
 In his first season with the Hoosiers during the 2015 NCAA Division I baseball season, they went 35–24 (12–10 in the Big Ten) in the regular season.
 Lemonis would lead the Hoosiers to the NCAA Regionals before being defeated by Vanderbilt in the second round.

 In his second season with the Hoosiers, Lemonis finished the 2016 season 32–24 overall and 15–9 in conference play.
 Lemonis and the Hoosiers would be invited to the Big Ten tournament where they would eventually lose to Maryland, in the second round.

 Following the conclusion of the 2017 regular season, Lemonis and the Hoosiers would finish the season 34–24–2 overall and 14–9–1 in conference play.
 After a second round exit in the 2017 Big Ten tournament, the Hoosiers would be invited to the 2017 NCAA tournament, in the Lexington Regional.
 Indiana would eventually be eliminated from the regional, following a loss to Kentucky.

 Lemonis and his Hoosiers would finish the 2018 regular season 40–19 overall and 14–9 in conference play; the Hoosiers' 40 wins is Lemonis' highest win total in a season in his 4-year tenure with Indiana.
 Finishing 5th in the Big Ten, the Hoosiers would fall in the second round of the 2018 Big Ten tournament to Illinois.
 Lemonis' Hoosiers would then be selected to play in the 2018 NCAA tournament, beginning in the Austin Regional.
 The Hoosiers would eventually lose in the final round of the Austin Regional to Texas by a score of 2–3.